 - A tool allowing users to modify key assumptions and study the effects of those modifications on the project’s returns.

-What the report represents
+What the spreadsheet data represents

 - A counterfactual scenario.
 Potential benefits are compared against what is likely to happen without the project (e.g., a growing economy would be expected to continue growing, even without the project).

-What the report does not represent
+What the spreadsheet data does not represent